pingcap/docs/tidb-cloud/manage-user-access.md

 ### Invite a project member

-If you are the organization owner or project owner, you can invite members to your projects.
+If you are in the `Organization Owner` or `Project Owner` role, you can invite members to your projects.

 > **Note:**
 >
-> When a user who is not currently in your organization is invited to join your project, accepting the invitation will automatically make the user a member of your organization.
+> When a user not in your organization joins your project, the user automatically joins your organization as well.

 To invite a member to a project, take the following steps: